-You are engaged as artistic director for the Lofoten Piano Festival 2020.
-What does this assignment mean for you in practice?
+You are engaged as artistic director of the Lofoten Piano Festival 2020.
+What does this assignment mean in practice?

-– First and foremost it is to find and invite musicians, put together a program and decide on venues.
-I also have to adjust the workload to the musicians, a good combination of known and unknown repertoire.
-Then, I have to consider who is suitable for playing together and which works are suitable for which premises.
+– First and foremost it is to find and invite musicians, put together programs and decide venues.
+I also have to adapt the workload to the musicians, ie give them a good combination of known and unknown repertoire.
+I also have to consider who is suitable for playing together and which works are suitable for which premises.
 And not least, that every concert program is neatly put together.
 There is simply a lot to think about.

-Lofoten Piano Festival has received attention for its high artistic quality – also outside Norway.
-Mostly, this is because of top level international musicians.
+The Lofoten Piano Festival has received a lot of attention for its high artistic quality – also outside Norway.
+This is a lot thanks to international musicians from the top shelf.
 Accessing these requires a certain network.
 How did you build your own?

 – When I graduated, no one talked about building networks.
-One were encouraged to stay in touch with good musicians and otherwise jump at the opportunities that came.
-This is how it is today, even though one may try to complicate it with just too many words.
+They were encouraged to stay in touch with good musicians and otherwise jump at the opportunities that came.
+This is how it is today, even though one might try to complicate it with just too many words.

 – When it comes to finding pianists, it has always been most interesting for me to inquire with non-pianists about who they prefer.
-One thing is to deliver a stunning piano concert by Brahms with great sound and energy.
+One thing is to deliver a speechless piano concert by Brahms with great sound and huge profits.
 Something else is to work as a chamber musician with others – although they can be phenomenal for this as well.
-Strings can often tell more about responsiveness, timbre and the ability to inspire – and this is exactly what one needs for a piano festival that is also a chamber music festival.
+Strings can often tell more about responsiveness, timbre and the ability to inspire interaction – and this is exactly what one needs for a piano festival that is also a chamber music festival.

 We know that some audience members come from afar, also to experience Lofoten.
-The fact that the festival is located in Lofoten, does this mean anything to the musicians?
+That the festival is just in the lofoten, does this mean anything to the musicians?

 – I think Lofoten is an extreme plus – everyone has heard about the place.
-Musicians also accept longer travel routes and long local distances as long as they get Lofoten into the bargain.
-Lofoten in July is probably more tempting than anything else, I must say.
+Musicians also accept longer travel routes and long local distances when they get Lofoten on the purchase.
+Lofoten in July is probably more tempting than most things, I must say.

 How far have you come with the artists and the program?

-– All the musicians are in place (knock on wood!).
-Now the program remains, but there I already have a solid plan.
+– All the musicians are in place (bank in the table).
+Now the program remains, but there I already have a solid grounding.
 Much has fallen into place.
-The opening and final concerts are always the hardest!
-The musicians are largely able to announce their own wishes, while I sit with an authoritative hand on the steering wheel.
+The opening and closing concert is always the hardest!
+The musicians are largely able to announce their own wishes, while I sit with a handsome hand on the steering wheel.

 You are a pianist yourself, but you might get inspiration from other types of music as well?